simrenbasra/simys-blog/_posts/2024-11-14-trick_or_retreat_part3.md

   <img src="{{ site.baseurl }}/assets/trick-or-retreat/phase_1/reward_graph.png" alt="reward_graph" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 Since the task completion reward is set to 1 for success and 0 for failure, the reward graph from the training logs appears as a horizontal line.
-I as I progress to a more complex environment adding more rewards and penalties, this graph will look different.
+As I progress to a more complex environment adding more rewards and penalties, this graph will look different.

 **Episode Length**